Please submit a complete H-1B application to OISS at least 120 days in advance of the proposed employment start date.

 - Additional information concerning the employee’s qualifications for the position and proving current non-immigrant status (if currently in the U.S.)

-The immigration service imposes fees for filing all immigration-related petitions.
+USCIS imposes fees for filing all immigration-related petitions.
 Because the application is filed by the employer on behalf of the employee, the hiring department is responsible for the payment of all filing fees which must be submitted with the H-1B petition.
-The OISS will notify the department to obtain a check as the case proceeds.
+OISS will notify the department to obtain a check as the case proceeds.

 Premium Processing Fees

-The U.S. Citizenship and Immigration Service will expedite H-1B petition approval for an additional “premium processing” fee of $1,410.
+USCIS will expedite an H-1B petition approval for an additional “premium processing” fee of $1,410.
 This fee is in addition to the regular filing fee.
-The immigration service promises adjudication of an H-1B petition within 15 days of receipt when this additional fee is paid at the time of filing.
-Normal processing time without “premium processing” can take up to several months.
-If the department is interested in having the employee begin work within a few weeks of filing of the petition, please contact the OISS for more information.
+USCIS promises adjudication of an H-1B petition within 15 days of receipt when this additional fee is paid at the time of filing.
+Normal processing time without “premium processing” can take many months.